 Raytheon Technologies powers new US weather forecast satellite

 The launch of the NOAA-20 satellite means access to some of the most-accurate, highest-fidelity, near-real-time weather data in the world.
 NOAA-20 joined the satellite Suomi-NPP, its predecessor, in a sun-synchronous polar orbit that will cross the Earth’s surface twice a day.
 Plans are already under way for the next polar satellite, JPSS-2.

 “Our forecasting ability has dramatically improved over the last decade and polar satellites deserve most of the credit," said Mark Sargent, Raytheon Technologies’ program director for the Joint Polar Satellite System Common Ground System, or JPSS CGS.
 "And it’s about to get better.”

-The National Weather Service reports that 85 percent of the data flowing into American weather forecast models comes from “polar orbiters,” providing the public with improved long-range forecasting up to seven days out.
+The National Oceanic and Atmospheric Administration reports that 85 percent of the data flowing into American weather forecast models comes from “polar orbiters,” providing the public with improved long-range forecasting up to seven days out.

 2.0 AND GO!

 JPSS CGS is a global system of ground antennas and high-performance computers that process more than 11 terabytes of weather information every day.
 In August 2017, the next-gen JPSS CGS 2.0 began supporting all JPSS satellites currently in the constellation, while making room for additional missions in the future.

 The National Oceanic and Atmospheric Administration and NASA completed a critical design review of Raytheon Technologies’ JPSS Common Ground System program for JPSS-2, which is scheduled for launch in 2021.
 The review confirmed the JPSS CGS’s design will be compatible with the new satellite platform.

 The upgraded system’s flexible architecture and consolidated infrastructure drive fresher observations from outer space to meteorologists, scientists and emergency officials more quickly and reliably than ever before.